Battle of Long Tan: Battle with D445 Battalion and further small battles

 The relief force moved into the plantation in open formation, unaware of the location of D Company or the VC.
 With visibility limited by the low vegetation of the young rubber trees and the heavy rain, they suddenly encountered a company moving west in arrowhead dressed in greens, cloth hats and webbing.
 Realising they were VC attempting to outflank D Company, Lieutenant Peter Dinham ordered the crew commander to engage.

 The rain had masked their approach and the VC (D445 Battalion), initially caught by surprise, returned fire.
-Dinham ordered the rear door open and the remainder of the men in the APC—consisting of platoon headquarters and one section—disembarked to protect him.
+Dinham ordered the rear door open and the remainder of the Australians in the APC—consisting of platoon headquarters and one section—disembarked to protect him.
 Moving into extended line, they advanced, engaging the VC and causing heavy casualties.
 The spontaneous assault caught them by surprise, adding to their growing disorder.
 All serving to delay the relief force.
-After re-embarking the infantry, 3 Troop resumed the advance, breaking into the VC force as it streamed west, firing their .50 calibre machine-guns and small arms.
+After re-embarking the infantry, 3 Troop resumed the advance, breaking into the VC force as it streamed west, firing their .50 calibre machine guns and small arms.
 D445 Battalion was forced to withdraw east, having lost an estimated 40 killed, while one Australian was wounded.

 3 Troop continued forward in assault formation, moving deeper into the plantation, with improved visibility allowing them to increase speed.
 By 18:30.
 B Company was also drawing near on foot, and observed the VC moving around the western flank, likely to escape the APCs.
 Shortly after, they were accidentally engaged by the APCs and lost one man wounded.
 After moving a further 200m, the relief force came out of the tree-line and were confronted by groups of 8 to 10 VC moving east, in total about 100 men, believed to be the lead elements of the force that had just been struck, now withdrawing after abandoning its attempt to outflank D Company.
-The APCs opened fire, engaging their flank with heavy machine-guns.
+The APCs opened fire, engaging their flank with heavy machine guns.
 A number were hit while others turned to engage the APCs as it closed with them.
 A 57 mm RCL then fired on one of the APCs at close range with the round narrowly missing and blowing apart a tree which fell across the vehicle.
-The crew commander, Corporal John Carter, engaged the anti-armour team from the top of the APC as they reloaded, but his .50 calibre machine-gun jammed as they fired again, and he killed two of them with his Owen gun from just 15 to 20 m.
+The crew commander, Corporal John Carter, engaged the anti-armour team from the top of the APC as they reloaded, but his .50 calibre machine gun jammed as they fired again, and he killed two of them with his Owen gun from just 15 to 20 m.
 The second RCL round subsequently detonated against the fallen tree, saving both the vehicle and its occupants.
 Despite being dazed, Carter killed three more VC soldiers as he scrambled back into the carrier, which was now without communications following the destruction of its aerial.
 By drawing further fire he allowed the remainder of the troop to advance.